goldsborough/clang-expand/README.md

 (please contribute that build back here, though).

 clang-expand uses CMake to build.
-It makes quite extensive use of C++17 features like `std::optional`, `if constexpr` and structured bindings, so you'll probably want to upgrade your compiler (you're welcome!).
+It makes quite extensive use of C++17 features like `llvm::Optional`, `if constexpr` and structured bindings, so you'll probably want to upgrade your compiler (you're welcome!).
 You will also need the full [llvm](https://github.com/llvm-mirror/llvm) and [clang](https://github.com/llvm-mirror/clang) source.
 Altogether, you'll have